 You will find the material is good quality, hard plastic.
 However, that means if your child likes to throw things, you will want to be careful with potential brick throwing.

-Wood Blocks and Cardboard Building Blocks for Toddlers
+Wood Blocks, Cardboard, and Foam Building Blocks for Toddlers

 - 4 colors